Skip to content

 Risk

-Develop flexible production plans to adapt to changing conditions
+Develop flexible production plans

 Short-Term

-Enhance monitoring systems to ensure sustainable resource management
+Strengthen monitoring systems for sustainable resource management

 Mid/Long-Term